 Creamy Tomato Risotto.
 The end.
 Seriously though I made this thinking it was going to be pretty good, maybe a throw in in my risotto collection.
 It was unexpectedly one of the best risottos I’ve ever had.
-This creamy and indulgent risotto celebrates the deep rich flavor of tomatoes.
-With notes of nutty Parmesan and rich heavy cream its hard to comprehend how something so delicious could be made up of mostly pantry ingredients.
 Like my other risotto recipes, this quick and easy dish can in fact be made without that constant stirring arm workout.

 I am just going to say it.
 Tomato paste is the unsung hero of canned tomatoes.
 Actually this risotto can’t come together without it.
 Now if you are shaking your head or disagreeing with me because you frankly don’t like tomato paste, have you tried cooking it down first?
 To get its full potential tomato paste needs to be toasted and cooked down.
 Not for a minute or two, but until it’s deep dark red almost brown.
 The result?
 Deep umami flavor naturally found in tomatoes.
 Whether it’s this recipe or another cook the tomato paste first.
 Trust me it will make a difference.